Invincible Career®

 They let up, relax a little, and coast.
 I understand the desire to rest and recover a little.
 They’ve earned it, and you do need a breather after pushing hard to make something happen.

-Believe me, soon enough; it will stop, and, eventually, you’ll be facing into it.
+Believe me, it will stop soon, and eventually, you’ll be facing it.
 You’d better have enough momentum and drive to push through and keep going.

 4. Kill your impostor syndrome

-Almost all of us suffer from impostor syndrome at some point in our lives.
-I’ve had to deal with it too, so I wrote about how to overcome it.
+Almost all of us suffer from impostor syndrome at some point.
+I’ve had to deal with it, too, so I wrote about how to overcome it.

-When things are going well, and we’re making good progress, we start to question ourselves.
+When things are going well, and we’re making good progress, we question ourselves.
 The higher we climb, the more doubt and uncertainty creep in:

 • Maybe I just got lucky.